Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 Unusual Sounds: Gurgling or bubbling noises from toilets, sinks, or drains when using plumbing fixtures suggest air trapped in pipes due to blockages or improper venting caused by sewer line damage.

-Yard Changes: Watch for unexplained wet spots, sinkholes, or unusually lush, green patches of grass—especially during dry weather.
+Yard Changes: Watch for unexplained wet spots, sinkholes, or unusually lush, green patches of grass, especially during dry weather.
 These indicate sewage leaking underground, with the waste acting as fertilizer.
-If you notice hidden water leaks, professional detection services can help locate the source.
+If you also notice hidden moisture indoors, water line leak detection services can help locate the source.

 Advanced Symptoms